jumanjihouse/docker-duoauthproxy/README.md

 ### Test

 You can run an acceptance test harness to verify operation.
+The test harness runs at https://app.wercker.com/#applications/54a04a9107fa3ea41500fd01 for each pull request.

 First, create a free personal account at https://signup.duosecurity.com/ and create two integrations.